Ole Miss Baseball Media Day: Coach Bianco, players look ahead to 2023 season as first day of practice begins

 (Feature image credit: Petre Thomas, Ole Miss)

 Kam is an undergraduate at Ole Miss, currently pursuing a degree in Journalism.
 Even though he’s from Delhi, Louisiana, that didn’t stop Kam from growing up a diehard Ole Miss fan.
 He’s a sports guru who watches and follows all sports at all times.
 He lettered four years in football and baseball in high school and is an avid Saints, Pelicans, and Astros fan.
-In his free time, he likes to binge watch Netflix, hit the gym, travel, and drive himself crazy over his fantasy football.
+In his free time, you can find him watching sports or at the rec participating in them.